silarsis/serverless-game/README.md

 that triggers an action on that entity and also provides a callback for the method to go to once that data is there.

-The above raises a series of challenges if it's done for all inter-object
+The above raises a series of challenges if it's done for all inter-object communications:
-comms:

 * How do we do aggregation?
 * How do we manipulate return values in the chain so we can map from call to call?